-The liquid gas heater 'Truma Combi' is a warm-air heater with integrated hot water boiler (10 litre volume).
+The liquid gas heater Combi E is a warm-air heater with integrated hot water boiler (10 liter volume).
 The burner operates fan-supported, which ensures trouble-free function even when on the move.
+The unit also has heating elements for electrical operation.